enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Challenges and Limitations

-Despite the semantic richness offered by RDF and Triplestores, the development experience presents certain limitations when compared to traditional relational databases employing ORMs.
+Despite the semantic richness offered by RDF and Triplestores, the development experience presents certain limitations when compared to traditional relational databases employing ORMs (Object-Relational Mappers).

-A primary challenge is the absence of an Object-Relational Mapper (ORM) for SPARQL and RDF.
+A primary challenge is the absence of an ORM for SPARQL and RDF.
 This necessitates manual construction of all SPARQL queries.
 Unlike ORMs, which provide type-safe query builders and automatic mapping, developers must meticulously craft each query string.
 This leads to:

 * **Lack of Compile-Time Schema Enforcement:** There is no mechanism to validate SPARQL queries against the defined ontologies at development time.
 A simple typo in a predicate URI or an incorrect data type in a query will not raise an error until runtime, potentially leading to silently inconsistent data rather than immediate failure.
 * **Consistency Overhead:** Developers bear a significant burden in ensuring that all repository methods for a single entity (create, read, update, delete) consistently use the *exact same RDF predicates and object types*.
 Any deviation, even minor, can fragment the data graph, making subsequent queries incomplete or erroneous.
 This requires rigorous adherence to internal conventions and thorough testing.
-* **Complexity of Updates:** In relational databases, updating a few fields is straightforward with a single `UPDATE` statement.
+* **Complexity of Updates:** In relational databases, updating a few fields is straightforward with a single `UPDATE` query.
 In RDF, a partial update often requires deleting the old triples associated with the property and then inserting the new ones, which adds considerable boilerplate and complexity, particularly for frequently changing data.
 * **Debugging Challenges:** Debugging data inconsistencies or incorrect query results can be intricate.
 The Triplestore may accept syntactically valid but semantically incorrect data, making it difficult to pinpoint the source of logical errors within the graph.
 This often requires direct inspection of the Triplestore content, which can be time-consuming.

 These challenges highlight areas where the development experience with Triplestores can be more demanding than with traditional relational databases.
-Potential approaches to address these limitations will be further discussed in the **Future work** section.
+Potential approaches to address these limitations will be further discussed in the [Future work](#future-work) section.

 ## Security